-In a similar fashion to developing the mission and vision statements, the inbound marketing strategy begins with the mission statement, which provides the information needed to build the foundation for a solid strategy for attracting the firm's central focus, clients.
-Three main areas of focus include the keyword strategy, search engine optimization and content.
+Similarly to developing the mission and vision statements, the inbound marketing strategy begins with the mission statement, which provides the information needed to build the foundation for a solid strategy for attracting the firm's central focus, clients.
+Three main focus areas include keyword strategy, search engine optimization, and content.

 - Keyword Strategy: The mission offers information on the firm’s unique service offering that can be expressed in a few keywords or keyword phrases.

-- Content: The mission statement is a great reference for adding new content to the firm’s website and blog and is a critical component to the inbound marketing plan.
-Content in the form of optimized blog posts,which includes core service keywords and/or keyword phrases allows for more opportunity to be found online and pages indexed in search engines.
+- Content: The mission statement is a great reference for adding new content to the firm’s website and blog and is a critical component of the inbound marketing plan.
+Content in the form of optimized blog posts, which includes core service keywords and keyword phrases, allows for more opportunities to be found online and pages indexed in search engines.

-Inbound marketing activities should aspire to achieving the firm’s business goals by referencing the firm’s vision statement.
+Inbound marketing activities should aspire to achieve the firm’s business goals by referencing the firm’s vision statement.
 The vision statement provides the information that will help prioritize the inbound marketing activities that support the firm’s business goals.
-The following are business goals that can be supported by inbound marketing campaign activities:
+The following are business goals that inbound marketing campaign activities can support:

 - Brand Building and Awareness of Professional Services Offering